Flag content as:

 Introduction image

 Dive into the darkly whimsical and meticulously crafted worlds of Yana Toboso, the visionary behind the acclaimed manga series *Black Butler*.
 Toboso's unique blend of gothic charm, intricate storytelling, and unforgettable characters has captivated readers worldwide, establishing her as a titan in the shonen genre.
 From the shadowy depths of Victorian England to the fantastical realms her creations inhabit, each of her works offers a journey into a meticulously detailed universe that is both thrilling and emotionally resonant.
 Whether you're drawn to the devilish butler Sebastian Michaelis or the other compelling narratives she has woven, exploring Toboso's bibliography is an experience not to be missed.
 Now, we want to hear from you!
-This is *your* curated list, and your opinions matter.
-We've compiled some of Yana Toboso's most celebrated works for you to rank.
-Use the intuitive drag-and-drop feature to reorder the books below, placing your absolute favorites at the top.
-After you've finalized your personal ranking, share your thoughts and perhaps even a brief justification in the comments below.
-Let's build the ultimate Yana Toboso fan ranking together!
+Cast up-votes and down-votes for any of the books here.
+Share your thoughts and perhaps a brief justification in the comments.
+Let's build the ultimate Yana Toboso fan voted list together!

 Show more